Shoplifters (film): Plot

-Osamu steals a purse from a car, making Shota feel uneasy, since he considers this theft against their moral code.
+Osamu steals a purse from a car, making Shota feel uneasy since he considers this theft against their moral code.
 Shota recalls joining the family after Nobuyo and Osamu found him in a locked car.
 Increasingly guilt-ridden about teaching Yuri to steal, Shota interrupts her theft by stealing fruit from a grocery store in view of the staff.
 Cornered, he jumps from a bridge and breaks his leg.

 Shota is hospitalized and detained by police.
 Nobuyo and Osamu are caught after attempting to flee with Yuri and Aki.
 The authorities discover Yuri and the death of Hatsue and tell Shota that the family was going to abandon him.
-They reveal to Aki that Nobuyo and Osamu previously killed Nobuyo's abusive husband in a crime of passion, and that Hatsue was receiving money from Aki's parents.
+They reveal to Aki that Nobuyo and Osamu previously killed Nobuyo's abusive husband in self-defense, and that Hatsue was receiving money from Aki's parents.

 Nobuyo takes the blame for the crimes to protect Osamu, who has a previous criminal record, and is sentenced to prison.
 Shota is placed in an orphanage.
 Osamu and Shota visit Nobuyo in prison, and she gives Shota details of the car they found him in so he can search for his parents.
 Shota stays overnight with Osamu, against the orphanage's rules.
 When Shota asks, Osamu tells him the truth, confirming that they intended to abandon him, and says he can no longer be his father.

 The next morning, as he is about to depart, Shota says that he allowed himself to be caught.
 Osamu runs after Shota's bus; Shota looks back and finally acknowledges Osamu as his father.
 Yuri is returned to her parents, who continue to neglect her, and looks wistfully back at the house she shared with the family.